welljer/google_maps_Demo/README.md

 6. [Slack](https://api.slack.com/)

 # What the code looks like:
-* With comments to assist with understanding of lines
+* With comments to assist with understanding of code

 ![link to JS picture with comments](https://github.com/welljer/google_maps_Demo/blob/master/images/js_comments.JPG)

-* Without comments for simplicity
+* Without comments for simplicity of code

 ![link to JS picture without comments](https://github.com/welljer/google_maps_Demo/blob/master/images/js_no_comments.JPG)